rng70/Complete-Competitive-Programming-Guide/README.md

       Here is some cool online judge lists.
 You will not only be able to solve problems but also you will find a lot of tutorials, articles and other materials.

+      1. [DM::OJ]() The DMOJ is a modern contest platform and archive of programming problems.
+It’s also entirely [open source](https://github.com/DMOJ "https://github.com/DMOJ").
+So you can make you local pc as online judge.

+         Do you love interactive problem?
+Then it is really appropriate for you.

-      1. [P3G Online Judge](https://wcipeg.com/main "https://wcipeg.com/main") This is more than a online judge.
-You will find their wiki(http://wcipeg.com/wiki/Main_Page) more useful than their problems.
+      2. [P3G Online Judge](https://wcipeg.com/main "https://wcipeg.com/main") This is more than a online judge.
+You will find their [wiki](http://wcipeg.com/wiki/Main_Page) more useful than their problems.

-      2.
+      3.

 2. Courses;